reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 <!-- It is felt, firmly rooted in our own history and way of seeing the world. -->
 <!-- This is a helpful view, of course -- it's a core component of a healthy ego used as part of our daily life and our interactions with others. -->

-Meaning-of-life is a metaphysical claim, that at the bottom of the cosmos there's some ground floor, something woven into the fabric of the universe that is the universal good or purpose.
+Meaning-of-life is a metaphysical claim, that at the bottom of the cosmos there's some ground floor, something woven into the fabric of the universe that is the Universal-Good or Purpose.
 To attempt to answer such a question requires omniscience, and yet we are mortal: a question of that magnitude is so broad as to be unanswerable.{{< sidenote >}}It's not explicitly in these lists, but it's in the same vein as what many Buddhist traditions refer to as "the imponderables" or "[unanswerable questions](https://en.wikipedia.org/wiki/The_unanswerable_questions)."{{< /sidenote >}}

 Our task is not to determine the meaning-of-life at the bottom of it all.